Pure linen flat sheets, woven from the finest Italian-spun flax at the Mungo Mill in Plettenberg Bay.

 There are many steps to producing premium quality flax yarn, it’s a 100 day process from seed to harvesting, something LCN knows everything about having been in operation since 1873.
 The flax is grown in Italy, Belgium and France and taken through scutching, combing and spinning before being vat dyed for brilliant even colour and light fastness.
 Finally it wings its way to Plettenberg Bay to be woven into our beautiful linen fabric.

-Flax is not a complicated plant, it is pure and honest.
-No chemicals and oils are used when processing, the best quality linen simply cannot be mass produced.
+Flax is not a complicated plant, it is pure and honest, and no chemicals and oils are used when processing.
 For centuries it has been grown in Western Europe where the climate is humid and the season change most suitable.
 It is a noble material, which gains character through age and use.

 We’re quite adamant that sleeping under linen bedding is the way forward, we believe it so much we wrote a blog about it here.